-"The Farm project, in my opinion, is one of the best initiatives that has ever been set up!
-It provides children (and staff) with a once in a life time opportunity to work and live on a farm for a week.
+"The Farm Project provides children (and staff) with a once in a life time opportunity to work and live on a farm for a week.

 Like all schools must do, we questioned why only 10 children can attend and why 3 adults must also attend with such low quantities of children, but when you get there and get involved, you understand why.